kingluo/pgcat/README.md

 The built-in logicial replication has below shortages:

-* only support base table as replication target
+* only support base table as replication target (*also support paritioned table since postgresql 13*)
-* do not filter any origin, which will cause bi-directional dead loop
+* ~do not filter any origin, which will cause bi-directional dead loop~
 * could not do table name mapping
 * no conflict resolution